kfl/staffeli_nt/README.md

         [+] Your implementation follows the API
         [-] Your implementation does not follow the API [+] Your tests are brilliant
         [-] Your tests are not tests, just print-statements.
             This is equivalent to an exam without an examinator, where you shout in a room for half an hour and give yourself the grade 12.

   - megaAssignmentTask2:
       title: Task 2
       points: 2
       rubric: |
         [+] Very good points.
         [+] Very good points.
 However, I disagree with ...
         [-] I fail to comprehend you answer to this task.

+  - megaAssignmentBonusTask:
+      title: Bonus tasks that do not give points, or another option for general comments
+      rubric: |
+        [*] You did extra work!
+It won't help you though.
 ```